What's New in Tracker.js

 data-link-domains="yoursite.com,app.yoursite.com,docs.yoursite.com"></script>

-Privacy matters.
-The tracker now respects both browser-level Do Not Track and a per-site opt-out:
+The tracker can respect browser-level Do Not Track and a per-site opt-out:

 <script src="https://api.agentanalytics.sh/tracker.js"